 First things first: Check NEA Travel for great deals on airfare, rental cars, hotel rooms and more.
 And remember, you can use your earned NEA Travel Dollars to book flights, rental cars, and hotels for yourself or loved ones during the holidays.

 Give travel gift cards

-Many airlines, such as Southwest and American, and hotels, such as Marriott, sell gift cards for as little as $25.
+Many airlines, such as Southwest and American, and hotel brands, such as Marriott, sell gift cards for as little as $25.
 That gives the recipients some flexibility about how and when they want to travel.
 You also can gift cruise and train travel.

 Donate some points

-“If the budget is a bit tight but you have tons of credit card points or brand loyalty points racked up, consider donating some as a gift,” Novak suggests.
-You can give the gift of miles/points to anyone with a loyalty account simply by transferring your miles/points directly into the recipient’s account.
-Each airline and hotel charges different fees, so check with your (and the recipient’s) preferred partner.
+Instead of spending money, you can give the gift of miles/points to anyone with a loyalty account simply by transferring your miles/points directly into the recipient’s account.
+This can help with tight travel budgets.
+Note that each airline and hotel charges different fees, so check with your (and the recipient’s) preferred partner.

 Buy a city pass

-Let your friends and family feel like a tourist, whether you’re going to them or they’re coming to you, with a CityPass booklet.
-It provides discounts up to 50% on admissions and attractions around town in 11 North American cities.
+Let your friends and family feel like a tourist, whether you’re going to them or they’re coming to you, by gifting them a CityPass booklet.
+It provides discounts up to 50% on admissions and attractions around town in 16 North American cities.

 Find common ground